 Challenge/Problem

-In Asia education is always an important thingpriority for parents, because the competition is very intense on the society.
-And many parents have a faith in that the higher education their children can get the better future their children can have.
-Therefore the first thing that parents care about is how high the scores that their children get from school.
-Teachers then carry the same pressure as the children do, because parents have so many high hopes and teachers have big weights of responsibility.
+In Asia, education has always been a priority for parents, because the competition is very intense in the society.
+Many parents have faith in higher education; they believe their children can get better future with higher education.
+Therefore the first thing parents care about is how high the scores that their children get from school.
+Teachers then carry the same pressure as the children do, because parents have such high expectations hence teachers have big weights of responsibility.

-Here we are going to find out whether quizzes can improve students’ scores and understanding.
+We are going to find out whether quizzes can improve students’ scores and understanding.
 The background of our project is Tian-Jin Yao Hua Middle School.
-We study two same level classes; one is with quizzes while the other is not.
-So to compare if quizzes can improve students’ scores or comprehension.
+We study two same level classes; one is with quizzes while the other is not in order to compare if quizzes can improve students’ scores or comprehension.
 The time length is a section during a semester while a teacher is teaching Pythagorean section.
 So we can compare two classes that are given different teaching methods.

 Literature Review

-The literature is related to implement of quizzes, 19 mathematics classes in 5 high schools in 3 states were studied, and the result is different quizzes frequency could influence students’ final grades efficiently.
-The highest frequency quizzes mathematic could make students’ final grades be the highest, and the contrary situation in non-quizzes mathematic class.
-In addition, the teachers' knowledge and beliefs, as well as the content and textbook of the course, also could influence the characteristics of test items and other assessment instruments.
+The literature is related to the implement of quizzes based on 19 mathematics classes in 5 high schools in 3 states were studied, the result based on different quizzes frequency which will influence students’ final grades efficiently.
+The highest frequency quizzes mathematic could make students’ final grades to be the highest, and the contrary situation in non-quizzes mathematic class.
+In addition, the teachers' knowledge , as well as the content and textbook , also could influence the characteristics of test items and other assessment instruments.
 (Senk, Beckmann, Thompson1997)

 According to the statistic, study aimed at investigating the effect of weekly quizzes on Iranian high school students' performance on final achievement tests.
-This effect, which is technically referred to as wash back, is defined as the effect of testing on learning and teaching.
-Most scholars have attempted to provide guidelines in order to achieve positive wash back.
+This effect, which is technically referred to a wash back, is defined as the effect of testing on learning and teaching.
+Most scholars have attempted to provide guidelines in order to achieve positive wash back.(wash back?)
 While some suggest frequent quizzes as a means of positive wash back, others oppose the idea.
 (Journal, 2013)

 Reviewing quizzes can give students feedbacks and assist in preparation with in-class-test.
 The study use two semesters to study the affection of the time line while a quiz was applied.
 For example, one semester was applied with quizzes taken before completion of chapters while the other applied quizzes after completion of chapters.（Advances in Physiology Education.
 2015）

 A statistics- study & teaching, there were 2 group involved in this study.
 One group engaged with pre-lecture quizzes while the other didn’t.
-Students who were in the pre-quizzes felt that pre-quizzes did help them keep up the courses and felt better in the course.
+Students who were in the pre-quizzes felt that pre-quizzes did help them felt more confident in the course.
 (Education 2015)

-Quizzes can give students feedbacks and assist in preparation with in-class-test.
+Quizzes can also give students feedbacks while better prepare students for in-class-test.
 The study use two semesters to study the affection of the time line while a quiz was applied.
 For example, one semester was applied with quizzes taken before completion of chapters while the other applied quizzes after completion of chapters.
 The outcome numbers show that this class with quizzes taken before chapters has better scores in average.
 (Advances in Physiology Education, 2015)

 Methodology